-Work is nearly finished on continuing the linear park and a cycle-way from Sheriff Street to the North Strand Road and hopefully should be open around May 2020.
-However for now it is necessary to divert away from the canal and head north up Seville Place as far as the Five Lamps on the North Strand Road.
-From here we take a right and head back up to join the Royal Canal at Newcomen Bridge and the 1st Lock.
+As mentioned at the start work is now finished on continuing the linear park and a cycle-way from Sheriff Street to the North Strand Road and opened on 31 July 2020.
+Before then it was necessary to divert away from the canal and head north up Seville Place as far as the Five Lamps on the North Strand Road.
+From here you would take a right and head back up to join the Royal Canal at Newcomen Bridge and the 1st Lock.

 As we come out the west side of Clarke Bridge we are met with the impressive sight of Croke Park, Ireland’s biggest stadium and home of the GAA.
 The canal passes under what was once known as the Canal End but since 2007 has been known as the Davin Stand, named for the GAA’s first President Maurice Davin.